Posted on the 19th October

 Convenience-wise, online tuition out-trumps regular tuition everyday.
 This is because to learn online you are not limited by geography.
 There is no need for either party to travel to a specific location, this lowers the net cost of the tuition and doesn’t steal as much time as face-to-face meetings.

-Therefore, students are able to have a much larger access to private tutors because geography does not restrict who they can see.
+Therefore, students are able to have much larger access to private tutors because geography does not restrict who they can see.
 Therefore, those wanting to learn a new language are able to speak to language tutors all over the world.
 Furthermore, tutors are additionally able to have access to more students as yet again there are no issues regarding travel with online learning.

 Online tutoring definitely works!
 Parents and children can see results go up and targets achieved with the use of an online tutor.
 Sherpa tutoring works with 1-1 online lessons, meaning any questions or issues are always focused to one person in the session.